-The impairment testing process conducted by the Company begins by assigning net assets and goodwill to its three reporting units-Commercial Lending, Retail Banking, and East Coast Operations.
+The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in ASC Topic 350.
+The two-step impairment testing process conducted by us, if needed, begins by assigning net assets and goodwill to our three reporting units-Commercial Lending, Retail Banking, and East Coast Operations.
 The Company then completes "step one" of the impairment test by comparing the fair value of each reporting unit (as determined based on the discussion below) with the recorded book value (or "carrying amount") of its net assets, with goodwill included in the computation of the carrying amount.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill of that reporting unit is not considered impaired, and "step two" of the impairment test is not necessary.
 If the carrying amount of a reporting unit exceeds its fair value, step two of the impairment test is performed to determine the amount of impairment.
 Step two of the impairment test compares the carrying amount of the reporting unit's goodwill to the "implied fair value" of that goodwill.
-The implied fair value of goodwill is computed by assuming all assets and liabilities of the reporting unit would be adjusted to the current fair value, with the offset as an adjustment to goodwill.
+The implied fair value of goodwill is computed by assuming that all assets and liabilities of the reporting unit would be adjusted to the current fair value, with the offset as an adjustment to goodwill.
 This adjusted goodwill balance is the implied fair value used in step two.
 An impairment charge is recognized for the amount by which the carrying amount of goodwill exceeds its implied fair value.

 The Commercial Lending unit did not have any goodwill allocated to the unit and accordingly no goodwill impairment testing was performed for that unit.
-The reporting unit fair values for the Retail Banking unit and the East Coast Operations were determined based on an equal weighting of (1) the fair value determined using a market approach using a combination of price to earnings multiples determined based on a representative peer group applied to 2011 and 2012 forecasted earnings, and if appropriate, 2010 net earnings and a price to book multiple and (2) the fair value determined using a dividend discount model with the discount rate determined using the same representative peer group.
-A control premium was then applied to the unit fair values so determined.
+The reporting unit fair values for the Retail Banking unit and the East Coast Operations were determined based on an equal weighting of (1) the fair value determined using a market approach using a combination of price to earnings multiples determined based on a representative peer group applied to 2011 and forecasted 2012 and 2013 earnings, and a price to book multiple and (2) the fair value determined using a dividend discount model with the discount rate determined using the same representative peer group.
+A control premium was then applied to the unit fair values so determined as of December 31, 2011.

-In determining the forecasted earnings for the Retail Banking unit and the East Coast Operations, the financial forecasts assume muted growth in 2011 and 2012.
-It should be noted, however, that these reporting units have already been performing at a satisfactory level given the environment.
-The principal driver of the Company's negative operating results has been the Commercial Lending reporting unit where the vast majority of the Company's loan losses are incurred.
-The forecasts reflect an assumption that interest rates will increase steadily beginning in the first quarter of 2012 until December 2013.
-A summary of the respective unit fair value, carrying amounts and unit goodwill as well as the percentage by which fair value exceed carrying value of each reporting unit is shown below:
+In determining the forecasted earnings for the Retail Banking unit and the East Coast Operations, the financial forecasts assume muted growth during the forecast period.
+The principal driver of the Company's negative operating results has been the Commercial Lending reporting unit where the vast majority of the Company's loan losses have been incurred.
+A summary of the respective unit fair value, carrying amounts and unit goodwill as well as the percentage by which fair value exceed carrying value of each reporting unit as of December 31, 2011, is shown below:

-Reporting Units Carrying Amount Fair Value in Excess of Carrying Amount Allocated Goodwill (Dollars in t housands) Commercial Lending Unit \$ 566,907 \$ 220,213 - - Retail Banking Unit 417,845 843,643 101.9% 235,194 East Coast Operations 184,944 254,201 37.4% 81,146 Total \$1,169,696 \$1,318,057 \$316,340
+Reporting Units Carrying Amount Fair Value Fair Value in Excess of Carrying Amount Allocated Goodwill (Dollars in t housands) Commercial Lending Unit \$ 647,628 \$ 124,000 Retail Banking Unit 390,003 708,000 81.5% 235,195 East Coast Operations 211,567 394,000 86.2% 81,145 Total \$1 ,249,198 \$1 ,226,000 \$316,340